tudo-math-ls3/FeatFlow2/benchmark/readme.txt

          More precisely:

-      -> At first, all files
+      -> At first, all files matching
            "Featflow2/benchmark/tests/*.fbconf"
          are parsed to find all testcases.
-         Each testcase has a unique id "test-id" and is associated to a specific application defined by the "appl =" parameter in the .fbconf file.
+         Each testcase has a unique test ID named "testid" and is associated to a specific application defined by the "appl =" parameter in the .fbconf file.

          Example: The test id "CC2D_001" in "tests/cc2d.fbconf" defines a test with the application "appl = cc2d".

-      -> The file [testcase-file].fbconf contains a list of all test-id's that should be executed.
-The "run" parameter instructs the make command to start all these test cases.
+      -> The file [testcase-file].fbconf contains a list of all test IDs that should be executed.
+Comment lines start with the hash character.

+      -> The make target "run" is provided for convenience only and does nothing more than started the benchmark exeuction by invoking the command './runtests'.

          Example: To start the testcase with id "CC2D_001", one can use the following two commands:

              echo CC2D_001 > cc2d_problem.fbconf
+             make cc2d_problem
+	     ./runtests

+           or

+             echo CC2D_001 > cc2d_problem.fbconf
+             make cc2d_problem
+	     make run

+	   or even shorter

+             echo CC2D_001 > cc2d_problem.fbconf
              make cc2d_problem run

-           The test id "CC2D_001" defines that the underlying application is "cc2d" because of "appl = cc2d".
-Its executable is therefore named "feat2benchmark-cc2d".
-The
-           application is started in the benchmark folder by the following command:
+           The test ID "CC2D_001" defines that the underlying application is "cc2d" because of "appl = cc2d".
+So, the binary "feat2benchmark-cc2d" is used.
+The application is started in the benchmark folder by the following command:

              "./feat2benchmark-cc2d ./data/apps_cc2d/master.dat"